httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Content-Length: 39

 ~~~
-{: title="Response to HEAD request (empty content)"}
+{: title="Response to HEAD Request (Empty Content)"}

 Finally, the semantics of a response might decouple the target URI
 from the enclosed representation.
 In the example below, the client issues a POST
-request directed to `/authors/` but the response includes a `Content-Location`
+request directed to `/authors/`, but the response includes a `Content-Location`
-header field that indicates the enclosed representation refers to the
+header field indicating that the enclosed representation refers to the
 resource available at `/authors/123`.
 Note that `Content-Length` is not sent
 in this example.